joeldotdias/dotfiles/README.md

 # dotfiles

-Config files for a few tools that make life better<br>
+Config files for a few tools that make life better.
+VCS coz I am scared Arch might break at any moment<br>
 Won't make your terminal look too good but your grandma will think you're cool

 ## Install script
-A 15 minute script to fully setup a fresh installation of any Debian based system
+A 15 minute script to fully setup a fresh installation of any Debian based system (won't be needed anymore)

 ## Prerequisites
 - cURL